 The monument to this breathtaking atrocity is a towering sandstone shard.
 Yesterday, when I visited, everything around it was a desolation of broken concrete as major renovations take place.
 This damaged landscape felt appropriate as I picked my way across to the base, watching where I trod.
 And through the thick dust and shattered blocks skipped children, hundreds of them, sparkling in their festival finery.
 One of them was tugging on a kite string and I stood and watched the white paper triangle flit and whirl against an innocent sky.

 Jallianwala Bagh is tucked around the corner from the Pool of Nectar and Sri Harmandir Sahib, the Sikh Holy of Holies, which compounds Dyer’s crime.
 Many families visit both sites on the same day in an atmosphere of festival fun.
 Many would have been doing just that on 13 April 1919 as they paused to listen to the speakers.

-I was asked to take photographs of happy smiling Indian families posing in front of that pitted wall.
+Curious about the solitary, solemn, female Britisher, happy smiling Indian families asked me to pose with them for a selfie in front of that pitted wall.
 Do they fully understand its significance?
-Curious about the solemn Britisher they asked me to pose for selfies with them and so I stood and smiled in that hellish place, then fled, feeling sick.
+I stood and smiled for them in that hellish place, then fled, feeling sick.